“Your Unicorn Must Be Rubbing Off on Me”

 I believe that my intelligence can help solve problems, but I believe that my love can heal people’s hearts.

-These beliefs are not absent from of the ugliness in the world; rather, they persist in spite of it.
+These beliefs are not absent from the ugliness in the world; rather, they persist in spite of it.
+I help leaders fire people.
+I say “no” to people and opportunities that are toxic.
+I believe that there are consequences for bad behavior.
+I believe evil exists.

-The movie challenged me to walk out my identity instead of minimizing it.
+The movie challenged me to walk out the gooey part of my identity instead of minimizing it.
 After the movie, I actively decided to bring all parts of me to the table and let the chips fall where they may.

 I don’t know if anyone really noticed the difference because I didn’t start dancing down the street with big heart flags.
 But I did start taking more emotional risks—gave more emotionally to my clients, sent them funny things to make them smile, spent less time worrying about whether my warmth would come across as unprofessional.